lokesh-go/pi-media-server/README.md

 # pi-media-server
 A home media server setup on PI.

-## docker installation steps
+## steps
+- clone all files in your machine
+- provide execute access to setup.sh file `chmod +x setup.sh`
-- RUN the `installdocker.sh` script.
+- RUN the setup script `./setup.sh`
-- To run docker cmd without root permission RUN `dockerd-rootless-setuptool.sh install`